leewtai/leewtai.github.io/courses/data_mining/homeworks/hw3.md

 so we should be able to detect some signal from job descriptions whether we're prepared enough for industry.
 However, there are too many job descriptions to look through.

-Please download the dataset, `job_descrip.csv`, from CourseWorks.
+Please download the dataset, `CourseWorks/Files/job_descriptions/job_descrip.csv`, from CourseWorks.
 - This dataset has the "word counts" from a non-random sample of job descriptions from indeed (2021 and before).
   - The column names are the "words" from the job description and the elements are the absolute count of those words in the job description.